We welcome students to discover (or, perhaps, rediscover) Allegheny after beginning their undergraduate education elsewhere.

 Transfer Courses and Requirements

-- A minimum of a 2.0 GPA is required; a 3.0+ is preferred.
+- A 2.5+ is preferred.
 If applicable, a GPA as computed by a two-year college, with or without an associate degree, will be accepted.

-- The maximum number of credits accepted in transfer is 64.
+- The maximum number of credits accepted in transfer is 64, which is 50% of the credits required for graduation.

 - Only credits with a grade of C or better are transferable in acceptable courses.